mbispham/zeekjs-redis/README.md

 [ZeekJS](https://zeekjs.readthedocs.io) is utilised to achieve this.
 A local Unix socket is used to enable data transmission from Zeek to Redis.

 The intent with the development of this package was to "[kick the tyres](https://dictionary.cambridge.org/dictionary/english/kick-the-tires)" and gain familiarity with ZeekJS.
 The overall experience was positive; it was possible to create a working version of features that would have taken me much longer to develop in Zeek's standard C++ plugin architecture.
-Time saved enabled implemention of config options, such as a flag to install required Node.js packages during the build.
+Time saved enabled implemention of more involved config options.

 ### Example